Ichijō Tadayori

-Ichijō Tadayori (一条 忠頼, died July 25, 1184) was a samurai lord of the late Heian period.
+Ichijō Tadayori (一条 忠頼, died July 25, 1184) was a Japanese samurai lord of the late Heian period.
 He served as Governor of Musashi Province and was the lord of Ichijō township in Yamanashi, Kai Province.
 He was the founder of the Ichijō clan.
 He was also known as Ichijō Jirō.

 His assassination by shogun Minamoto no Yoritomo saw the beginning of the purge of the Kai branch of the Minamoto clan.

 Life

 Ichijō Tadayori was born as the eldest son of Takeda Nobuyoshi of the Takeda clan, a branch of the Kai Minamoto clan.

 In 1180, Nobuyoshi, Yasuda Yoshisada, and the Takeda clan were called to arms along with the rest of the Minamoto clan.
 The Kai Minamoto attacked the Taira clan of the neighboring Shinano Province, and defeating them.
 After that, they joined Minamoto no Yoritomo's forces in Suruga Province.

 In 1184, he participated in the pursuit of Minamoto no Yoshinaka, which led to a battle and the death of Yoshinaka.
 Despite his contributions, Yoritomo feared Tadayori's and the Kai Minamoto clan's growing power, and ordered his assassination in 1184.
 Tadayori was killed at the shogunal palace by Oyamada Arishige and Amano Tōkage on July 25, 1184.